Paris Fashion Week: Highlights from the latest couture shows

 Day 1

-Top image caption: Models take part in the shooting of a film to present French fashion designer Julien Fournie's Spring-Summer 2021 collection for Paris Haute Couture Fashion Week on January 7, 2021 in Paris.
+Top image caption: Runway finale for Iris van Herpen's Spring-Summer 2021 collection, "Roots of Rebirth," for Paris Haute Couture Fashion Week on January 25, 2021